Backwardation and Contango

 December 2019: $82.00

 Notice how each deferred futures contract trades at a progressively lower price in a backwardated market.
-A 'negative carry' or 'premium' market is synonymous with backwardation.
+The terms "negative carry" and "premium market" are synonymous with backwardation.

 Conversely, a surplus in a commodity will generally express itself as a contango when it comes to calendar spreads.
-The theory behind contango is that abundant supplies nearby do not guaranty abundant supplies in the future.
+The theory behind contango is that abundant supplies on a close horizon do not guarantee abundant supplies in the more distant future.

 The examples of steak and gasoline illustrate that, from a purely economic standpoint, commodity prices are efficient.
 Understanding contango and backwardation can assist you in analyzing the current supply and demand characteristics of any commodity market.